CLOSE-UP: Radio Connection

 If you are chosen by Radio Connection to continue the process, then a mentor is selected and you meet with them for more screening.
 If you pass this phase, you pay Radio Connection, and you begin training at the studio or radio station of your choice.
 That’s right–you choose the place you want train!

 Radio Connection lands you a mentor at one of the places you request.
 If they are unable to accomplish this, or if the screening phase doesn’t work out, there is no charge.
-After you are sufficiently trained, you are usually offered a job.
-Over 80 percent of all Recording, Radio, Film Connection’s Radio Connection clients are now working in radio.
+After you are sufficiently trained, you are might even be offered a job.
+Many graduates who have trained with Recording, Radio, Film Connection’s Radio Connection mentors are now working in radio, music, entertainment, or new media.

 Petulla began working on the concept over fifteen years ago.
 As for the businesses of broadcasting and engineering, Petulla says, “There are always openings, but you hire who you know.”
 When he was connecting people with only radio stations, he would say, “Give me your three favorite radio stations that you would love to work at.”
 He would then get the program director on the phone and offer money to train the client.
 He also made it clear that if the program director decided to hire the potential student, he would receive a bonus.